Kate4ka007/english-topics/file.md

 13. How do you feel about sports fans?
 14. W hat do you think about extreme sports?
 15. How do you feel about gambling on sports events?
-16. W hat are the advantages for a country to hold sports competitions?
-17. W hat are the disadvantages for a country to hold sports competitions?
+16. What are the advantages for a country to hold sports competitions?
+17. What are the disadvantages for a country to hold sports competitions?
-18. W hat would life be like without sport?
+18. What would life be like without sport?

 Work
-1. W hy do we need to work?
+1. Why do we need to work?
-2. W hat job did you dream of in your childhood?
+2. What job did you dream of in your childhood?
 3. Did you choose your current job by economic necessity?
-4. W hat do you like about your present job?
+4. What do you like about your present job?
-5. W hat don't you like about your present job?
+5. What don't you like about your present job?
-6. W hat your working conditions would you like to change?
+6. What your working conditions would you like to change?
 7. Are you looking forward to your retirement?
 8. Do you ever imagine being someone else?
-9. W hat is the most exciting job?
+9. What is the most exciting job?
-10. W hat is the most boring job?
+10. What is the most boring job?
 11. Are some jobs overpaid?
 12. Is it better to be a boss or a subordinate?
 13. Do you know any workaholic?
 14. W ho are better workers: men or women?
 15. Is housework a real work?
-16. W ho is more responsible for employment: a government or a person?
+16. Who is more responsible for employment: a government or a person?
 17. If you had a huge amount of money, would you still work?
 18. W hat would life be like if we did not have to work?

 Success
-1. W hat is success?
+1. What is success?
-2. W ho is the most successful person?
+2. Who is the most successful person?
 3. Do you like reading or watching stories of success?
 4. Are successful people happier than others?
 5. How do you measure success?